mvaudel/trioGen/docs/LinearModel.md

 -cv/--covariate    List of the names of the covariates columns in the phenotypes file.
 Example: pc1,pc2,pc3,pc4,pc5,pc6.
 -m/--model         List of the names of the models to use.
 Default: h,cmf.
 -v/variantId       File listing the variants to include in the analysis.
 Example: rs123,rs456.
 Default: iterate though all variants.
+-maf/mafThreshold  Minor allele frequency threshold.
+0.05 excludes all variants with a maf < 5% among all parents belonging to trios where a phenotype is available for the regression.
 -gf/--genoFormat   The genotypes file format.
 0: VCF, 1: Sanger VCF.
 Default is VCF.
 -nv/--nVariants    The number of variants to process in parallel.
 Default is 8.
 -z/--timeOut       The number of days before timeout, default is 365.